 Improved Ability to Exercise

 Spinal manipulation can cause a rapid reduction in pain that can allow the patient to immediately exercise after more efficiently.
 The manipulation itself isn’t permanent.
 It’s the exercise performed in the new pain-free range AFTER the manipulation that can begin to change structure.
-Manipulation should ONLY be used as a bridge to pain-free exercise.
+Manipulation should ONLY be used as a bridge to exercise and progressive loading.
 Plain and simple.

 Here’s an example.
 Often times people complain of a “pinching” sensation in the side of the neck in the lockout position of the overhead press.
 Performing a spinal manipulation to this region to rapidly decrease pain and stiffness can allow the patient to immediately press overhead without a pinch.
 This is how manipulation should be used!